New York Construction Accident and Personal Injury Blog

 Dennis R. Smith, Esq.

 DENNIS R. SMITH, ESQ.
-Helping victims of construction accidents, personal injuries, premises liability accidents, and many other accident types across Long Island and New York City.
+Helping victims of construction accidents, personal injuries, premises liability accidents, car accidents, truck accidents, and many other accident types across Long Island and New York City.
 Founding attorney Dennis Smith is success-driven and provides honest, reliable legal services to injury survivors in need.
 Accountability is key, and it’s our goal to ensure that those who hurt you are brought to justice.

 Comments